contrastellar/raid-callouts/README.md

 6. You need to provide your own `database.ini` file, that contains your own PSQL database, if you wish to self-host the bot.
 Otherwise, testing will be done on Pull Request.

 # TODO

-- Unsure of what else needs to be done, all requirements that I can think of have been fulfilled.
+- All major milestones have been reached or are in PRs.

 # Contributing